 Aker Arctic has designed large carriers for transporting LNG from Arctic locations.
 The LNG is stored onboard in large tanks that keep the gas at a temperature of minus 163 degrees Celsius (that’s minus 261 degrees Fahrenheit for anyone who’s keeping track).
 LNG is also playing an increasingly significant role as fuel for ships.
 The first icebreaker ever to use LNG is the Finnish icebreaker Polaris, designed by Aker Arctic.

-The next step in reducing emissions is hybrid technology.
+The next step in reducing emissions is hybrid technology and alternative fuels.

 “Icebreaking requires high power, which cannot be achieved with batteries,” says Suojanen.
 “However, they can be used to balance rapid power variations, improving fuel efficiency.
 Other fuels, such as methanol, are also being explored.”